 In this battle of opposites there can be no compromise.
 There is no market for a book that is neither journalistically ruthless nor poetically poignant, but hesitates anxiously somewhere in the middle.
 Compromise in this contest is not a golden mean, just a grey area.

-So choose your side with care.
+So writers must choose their side with care.
 Which end of normal are you?